National Redress Scheme

 How can SAMSN help?

 SAMSN is a Redress Support Service provider.
-We offer free, confidential, face to face and telephone support to anyone considering applying to the National Redress Scheme.
+We offer free, confidential, face to face and telephone support to any male survivor residing in NSW and considering applying to the National Redress Scheme.

 The support includes: